ActiveState/neuroblast/README.md

 ## Command Line Arguments

-There are a number of options available when running the game:
+There are a number of options available when running the game from Python:

 - `-n` changes the Neural Network model from using TensorFlow to using the "home grown" network model which is useful for prototyping/debugging.
 - `-f` launches the game in full screen.
 - `-v` changes the visualization method to use raw Keras/TensorFlow values.
 Warning: This is much slower!

+*Note: These options are not available in the Go version.*

 ## Controls